 - Students supported by The Access Project typically achieve a grade higher at GCSE and are four times more likely than their peers to progress to a top-third ranked university.

 No prior teaching or tutoring experience necessary, we provide a full comprehensive training and induction to help you build the confidence to be the best volunteer you can be.

 How does it work?

-2. Once we've been in touch, you can then sign up to any of our 2.5 hour training sessions over the summer, there are various dates so you can find one that suits you.
-During this session you’ll learn everything you need to know for your weekly one hour tutoring sessions.
+- Sign up to any of our 2.5 hour training sessions over the summer, there are various dates so you can find one that suits you: During this session you’ll learn everything you need to know for your weekly one hour tutoring sessions.

-4. We’ll match you with a student who is looking for support in your subject.
-In particular, we are seeing high demand from our students for support with Sciences and Maths, so volunteers who are able to support in Maths and Science subjects would be particularly welcome.
-There are also many opportunities for Volunteer Tutors in other subjects, including Humanities and Languages.
+- We’ll match you with a student who is looking for support in your subject.
+In particular, we are seeing high demand from our students for support with sciences and maths so volunteers who are able to support in maths and science subjects would be particularly welcome.
+There are also many opportunities for volunteer tutors in other subjects including humanities and languages.

 - Either be currently studying for an undergraduate degree or have an undergraduate degree/equivalent professional qualification.

 - Either have an A Level subject you wish to tutor at GCSE (grade B or above) or an undergraduate degree in a subject you wish to tutor at A level.

 - Be able to spare one hour a week in school term time over the next academic year to tutor (starting Sept/Oct 2023), plus 30 mins a week preparation time.

 - Be prepared to undertake an enhanced DBS check (criminal records check) and provide two references (personal or professional).